badoo/techblog/_posts/2014-10-09-css-centre-boxes.markdown

 title:  Can you center a grid of images using only CSS?
 author: Anton Laurens
 date:   2014-10-09
-categories: javascript css frontend problem
+categories: javascript css
 ---

 In this article I'd like to discuss a UI problem I was faced with in the past, which I still have no elegant solution for.
 It seems completely reasonable for this problem to have a simple CSS solution, yet I have not been able to discover one so far.
 I ended up solving the problem in Javascript; it felt wrong and it felt like a cop out.

 I first came across this problem around the time I started interviewing candidates for mobile web positions at Badoo, so I thought, why not kill two birds with one stone?
 After roughly 20+ interviews, most candidates are able to solve the problem, but they all resort to Javascript after failing to complete the problem using only CSS.

 Is it possible?
 It is such a simple UI pattern we see used on the web all the time.
 Let me talk you through the problem: